 biophilic design: highlights from milan design week 2023

 Rich planted areas enriched both interiors and outdoor spaces, serving various purposes: creating focal points, carving secluded seating areas, shaping immersive experiences, or defining backdrops for products to be displayed.
-At La Manufacture at Casa Manzoni, the pieces on display were nestled inside densely planted patches, inviting visitors to get closer and take in the richness of the vegetation while observing the details of the objects poking through.
+At La Manufacture at Casa Manzoni, the pieces on display were nestled inside densely planted patches, inviting visitors to get closer and take in the richness of the vegetation while observing the details of the objects.

 Shaped by Water created a multi-sensory experience based on water.
 Shallow pools were brought to life through infrasonic tones, which created ripples and ruffles on the water’s surface while the mirrored vessels amplified the perception of movement.
-Tones varied in response to people moving around, making visitors an active part of the installation.
-In the following area of this exhibit, visitors were invited to lie down in a dark room and look up as light reflected water-rippling patterns on the ceiling.
+Tones varied in response to the movement of people, making visitors an active part of the installation.
+In a dark area of the exhibit, visitors were invited to lie down and look up as moving light and shadow plays reflected water-rippling patterns on the ceiling.

-Beyond the Surface was a journey in the world of stone: from its origin to the transformation into design finishes.
-Fittingly, the installation took place right where stone belongs: below ground level.
-After descending underground through an impressive backlit onyx staircase, the exploration unfolded along several rooms, each with a distinctive atmosphere brought to life by intentional lighting.
+Beyond the Surface was a journey in the world of stone: from its origin in nature to its transformation into design finishes.
+Appropriately, the installation took place below ground level, where stone belongs.
+A colourful backlit onyx staircase brough visitors underground, where the exploration unfolded through several rooms – each with a distinctive atmosphere brought to life by intentional lighting.

-At Shift Craft, the atmosphere was quiet, contemplative, and calming.
+At Shift Craft, the atmosphere was quiet, contemplative, and introspective.
 The space was completely dark except for light beams directing attention to the rich natural textures of the objects on display.
-A soundscape based on water sounds, calming bells, and soft music created a soundscape to confirm the grounding atmosphere, an atmosphere that instinctively made visitors move slowly and quietly, getting close to the pieces to take all the details in.
+A soundscape based on water sounds, calming bells, and soft music confirmed the grounding atmosphere, an atmosphere that instinctively made visitors move slowly and quietly, getting close to the pieces to take in all the details.